dahong67/hyper-group-testing/hyper/README.md

 julia --project=@. -E 'include("gendesign.jl"); A = graphdesign(10,6,3);'
 ```

+This typically takes a few seconds to run.

 The output can be saved to be read in by numpy using

 ```bash